jhon-ran/mini_game_OOP/README.md

-# Mini game in POO
+# Mini game in OOP